FIFA Women's World Cup: History

-The first instance of a Women's World Cup dates back to 1970 in Italy, with the first tournament of that name taking place in July 1970, which Denmark won.
-This was followed by another non-FIFA World Cup tournament in Mexico in 1971, in which Denmark won the title after defeating Mexico, 3–0, in the final at the Azteca Stadium.
-In the 1980s, the Mundialito was held in Italy across four editions with both Italy and England winning two titles.
+The first Women's World Cup tournament was in July 1970 in Italy, which Denmark won.
+This was followed by another non-FIFA World Cup tournament in Mexico in 1971, which Denmark also won, after defeating Mexico, 3–0, in the final at the Azteca Stadium.
+In the 1980s, the Mundialito tournament was held in Italy across four editions with Italy winning three titles and England winning two.

 Several countries lifted bans on women's football in the 1970s, leading to new teams being established in many countries.
-After official continental women's tournaments were held in Asia in 1975 and Europe in 1984, Ellen Wille declared that she wanted better effort from the FIFA Congress in promoting the women's game.
+After official continental women's tournaments were held in Asia in 1975 and Europe in 1984, Ellen Wille, Norway's delegate in 1986, declared that she wanted better effort from the FIFA Congress in promoting the women's game.
 This came in the form of the 1988 FIFA Women's Invitation Tournament in China as a test to see if a global women's World Cup was feasible.
 Twelve national teams took part in the competition – four from UEFA, three from AFC, two from CONCACAF, one each from CONMEBOL, CAF and OFC.
 After the opening match of the tournament between China and Canada was attended by 45,000 people, the tournament was deemed a success, with crowds averaging 20,000.
 Norway, who was the European champions, defeated Sweden, 1–0, in the final, while Brazil clinched third place by beating the hosts in a penalty shootout.
 The competition was deemed a success and on 30 June FIFA approved the establishment of an official World Cup, which was to take place in 1991 again in China.
 Again, twelve teams competed, this time culminating in the United States defeating Norway in the final, 2–1, with Michelle Akers scoring two goals.

 The 1995 edition in Sweden saw the experiment of a timeout concept throughout the tournament which was later tightened mid-tournament to only occur after a break in play.
 The timeout only appeared in the one tournament which saw it scrapped.
 The final of the 1995 edition saw Norway, who scored 17 goals in the group stage, defeat Germany, 2–0, to capture their only title.
 In the 1999 edition, one of the most famous moments of the tournament was American defender Brandi Chastain's victory celebration after scored the Cup-winning penalty kick against China.
 She took off her jersey and waved it over her head (as men frequently do) as she celebrated.
 The 1999 final in the Rose Bowl in Pasadena, California, had an attendance of 90,185.